 It is also what is shown in search engine results.

 This text will appear under your website page title in searches in Google etc. It needs to be eye catching but relevant.
 It is your opportunity to catch a searcher’s attention and compel them to click onto your page.
 You should let them know what the page offers them in relation to what they are looking for.
-It should be about 150 characters long.
+It should be between 120 and 156 characters long, including spaces.

 Page content text